 The following diagram illustrates the flow of a typical AWS CodeDeploy deployment:

 Here's how it works:

-First, you create deployable content – such as web pages, executable files, setup scripts, and so on – on your local development machine or similar environment, and then you add an application specification file (AppSpec file).
+First, you create deployable content on your local development machine or similar environment, and then you add an application specification file (AppSpec file).
 The AppSpec file is unique to AWS CodeDeploy; it defines the deployment actions you want AWS CodeDeploy to execute.
 You bundle your deployable content and the AppSpec file into an archive file, and then upload it to an Amazon S3 bucket or a GitHub repository.
 This archive file is called an application revision (or simply a revision).

 Next, you provide AWS CodeDeploy with information about your deployment, such as which Amazon S3 bucket or GitHub repository to pull the revision from and which set of Amazon EC2 instances to deploy its contents to.
 AWS CodeDeploy calls a set of Amazon EC2 instances a deployment group.
 A deployment group contains individually tagged Amazon EC2 instances, Amazon EC2 instances in Auto Scaling groups, or both.

 Each time you successfully upload a new application revision that you want to deploy to the deployment group, that bundle is set as the target revision for the deployment group.
 In other words, the application revision that is currently targeted for deployment is the target revision.
 This is also the revision that will be pulled for automatic deployments.

-Next, the AWS CodeDeploy agent on each instance polls AWS CodeDeploy to determine what and when to pull the revision from the specified Amazon S3 bucket or GitHub repository.
+Next, the AWS CodeDeploy agent on each instance polls AWS CodeDeploy to determine what and when to pull from the specified Amazon S3 bucket or GitHub repository.

 Finally, the AWS CodeDeploy agent on each instance pulls the target revision from the specified Amazon S3 bucket or GitHub repository and, using the instructions in the AppSpec file, deploys the contents to the instance.